-A freelance editor invoice gives those that work on a contract-by-contract basis a means of collecting payment by those that employ them; magazines, newspapers, digital articles, blogs, and book writers.
+A freelance editor invoice gives those that work on a contract-by-contract basis a means of collecting payment by those that employ them, be it magazines, newspapers, digital/print articles, blogs, or book writers.
 Editors often employ one of two (2) pricing methods to charge for their work: by the hour or on a per-page basis.
-For editors that like to take their time and ensure each page is perfect, charging on an hourly basis is commonly preferred.
-On the other hand, charging by the page rewards efficiency and productivity – the faster an editor can complete their work, the more their time is worth.

-- Developmental Editing – this type of editing is the most in-depth.
-It can include making suggestions/alterations to the structure, layout, plot, and consistency to a piece of writing.
+- Developmental Editing – This type of editing is the most in-depth.
+It can include making suggestions/alterations to the structure, layout, plot, and consistency of a piece of writing.

 - Copy Editing – Looks for repetitive content, grammar mistakes, and the general accuracy of the piece.